hbctraining/Peak_analysis_workshop/lessons/08_motif_analysis.md

 ## The MEME Suite
-In this workshop we will be using [MEME (Multiple EM for Motif Elicitation)](https://meme-suite.org/meme/index.html) for motif disocovery and motif enrichment.
-It is a web-based tool which has been shown to perform well in comparative studies using [simulated data](https://academic.oup.com/bib/article/22/6/bbab303/6341664) and in benchmarking studies with [real ChIP-seq data](https://biologydirect.biomedcentral.com/articles/10.1186/1745-6150-9-4).
+In this workshop we will be using [MEME (Multiple EM for Motif Elicitation)](https://meme-suite.org/meme/index.html) for motif discovery and motif enrichment.
+It is a web-based tool which has been shown to perform well in benchmarking studiess using [simulated data](https://academic.oup.com/bib/article/22/6/bbab303/6341664) and in comparative studies with [real ChIP-seq data](https://biologydirect.biomedcentral.com/articles/10.1186/1745-6150-9-4).
 MEME is a tool which discovers novel, ungapped motifs (recurring, fixed-length patterns) in your sequences (sample output from sequences).
 MEME splits variable-length patterns into two or more separate motifs.
 STREME, is a very similar tool recommended for larger datasets (more than 50 sequences). **Since we have many sequences, STREME is the better option for us**.

 <p align="center">
 <img src="../img/meme_suite.png" width="600">